If your question is not found below, please use contact us for an answer.

 A: You can pay by :

-We do not accept American Express, Discover Card or Visa.
+We do not accept American Express, Mastercard or Discover Card.

 A: No - Global Pharmacy Plus provides information and assistance to people who lack adequate prescription drug coverage.
 We act as your agent to deal with pharmacies located around the world.

 Q: My prescriptions are on file at my regular pharmacy.
 What should I do?